Skip to main content

 • Developing sketches and laying down user flows

-• Constructing wireframes and prototypes, and iterating based on team feedback (PM, engineering lead, and wider design team)
+• Constructing wireframes and prototypes, iterating based on team feedback (PM, engineering lead, and wider design team)

 Delivery Phase